GitHubRTim/Mollie-C-example/README.md

  The remote server returned an error: (401) Unauthorized.:   You do not have valid credentials test_Mut7BGvad8dQu6mrGvgtpxk2UuGVtE is not correct.

  Return message in JSON: Status: 422, title: Unprocessed entity.
-Detail:"Non-Existent body parameter \"first paramete name\" for this API call.
+Detail:"Non-Existent body parameter \"first parameter name\" for this API call.
  This eror will happen if you did not specify a payment option in the mollie account settings.